 Shift – The place within the text where there is a change either in tone, wording, content, or message.
 Literary devices included in this category are flashback, flash-forward, bathos, irony, and many others.

 Since all literary devices fall within these four categories, you can see why it is pragmatic and useful to know and understand these four rhetorical relationships.
 And they are easy for students to master and utilize in real time when writing analysis.
-After I review the rhetorical relationships with my students, I introduce them to the Three Levels of Thinking, step- by-step.
+After I review the rhetorical relationships with my students, I introduce them to the Three Levels of Reading, step- by-step.
 I have them take notes on the Three Levels, and then we apply them to a series of advertisements that increase in complexity from something as simple as a car ad to one that is satirical and more complex in meaning.

 Level One-- This is the level in which we make observations about what is literally stated in a piece of literature or what we literally see in the work of art.
 With this level, there is no interpretation or analysis.
 We focus, instead, upon merely summarizing and/or paraphrasing the text in order to see what is literally there so that we can then analyze it.
 If it is a piece of writing, students can write notes in the margins to paraphrase the text.
 If it is a work of visual art, students can list what they literally see present in the image.
-Remember that we do not always need to complete all Three Levels of Thinking in order to analyze and interpret a work of art.
+Remember that we do not always need to complete all Three Levels of Reading in order to analyze and interpret a work of art.
 This is true especially for simple texts with simple messages or simple advertisements with simple messages.
 In these instances, there isn't really a need to stop and paraphrase or summarize.
 However, when we are confronted with a more complex text, perhaps one with a more difficult level of vocabulary or with content specific terms that we do not know, we may need not only to paraphrase sections, but we may need to stop and paraphrase individual sentences and/or phrases in order to derive meaning.
 With the advertisements I use, I have my students make a list of what they see, and I ask them to pay attention to every single, minute detail that they notice because even the slightest detail may become important in the next two levels of thinking.
 I liken this to how in writing, an entire message can shift with one simple, little conjunction such as “but.”
 If you didn’t see that “but” when you were reading that sentence, then you could miss the entire point and misinterpret the meaning of the passage.
 Every little detail counts!

 The key questions for level one are: